 - completeness of the ActivitySheet web page for the activity

-All of the review is conducted online via a web-based management tool, with each participant being assigned 5-10 activities to review.
+Reviews are conducted online via a web-based management tool, with each participant being assigned 5-10 activities to review.
 As the participants do their reviews, they enter scores for each element and provide constructive comments to help the author address any noted deficiencies.
 Each activity receives two independent reviews.
-The review process is managed by the Cutting Edge PI Team and a number of associate editors selected from the workshop community.
-The associate editors maintain communications with the reviewers to ensure that the process moves ahead smoothly.
-The PI Team has the ultimate responsibility for assigning the final ratings and communicating the activity authors.
+The review process is managed by NAGT appointed editors from the community.
+The editors maintain communications with the reviewers to ensure that the process moves ahead smoothly.
+The editor has the ultimate responsibility for assigning the final ratings and communicating the activity authors.
 Based on the results of the reviews, each activity receives one of four possible ratings:

 - Exemplary: Activities in the Exemplary Collection have received Exemplary or Very Good scores in all five categories and must have been rated Exemplary in at least 3 of the 5.
 It is expected that no more than 10-20% of the activities in the collection would be awarded an Exemplary rating in this process.
 Aggregate scores of 18-20 are required.